MichaelCasaDev/chakra-file-uploader/README.md

 ## Component
 This component it's only require ChakraUI to works!

-Copy and paste in in our project and run it!
+Copy and paste in your project and run it!

 <br />